-The possession apostrophe
+The apostrophe to show possession

-An apostrophe can also be used to show that something belongs to or is connected with something else.
+An apostrophe can be used to show that something belongs to or is connected with something else.

 The dog's bone